-SEO Mythbusting - Page Speed is not a big ranking Factor
+SEO Mythbusting - Page Speed (Core Web Vitals) is Not A Big Ranking Factor

 Active User Rate